williamconvertino/Cell-Simulation-Application/doc/DESIGN.md

 Quentin MacFarlane - Created the backend for the WaTorWorld simulation, created the saving file logic and connected it with the controller.
 Created the English properties files, helped modify and debug the Cell and Grid classes to work with the new changes.
-Created a lot of tests as well.
+Wrote tests as well.

 Alexis Cruz-Ayala -
 * Created backend for simulations not including WatorWorld.